 If you are just starting out in your career and beginning a job search or maybe looking to switch fields, you are probably looking for ways to enhance your resume and to improve upon your professional experience and education to make yourself a more attractive job candidate.
-However, if you are trying to get out of debt, going back to school or enrolling in a pricey online course may not be the best option.
-Instead of making a financial commitment, check these resources first for free courses, certifications and educational materials.
+However, if you are in the process of debt management, going back to school or enrolling in a pricey online course may not be the best option.
+Instead of making a financial commitment, check these resources first for free online courses, certifications and educational materials.

 - Khan Academy – All of the site’s resources are available to anyone for free.
 It doesn’t matter if you are a student, teacher, home-schooler, principal, or an adult returning to the classroom after 20 years.
 The Khan Academy’s library of content includes math, science topics such as biology, chemistry, and physics, economics and finance, arts and humanities, computing, and test prep.

 - Coursera – Coursera is an education platform that partners with top universities and organizations worldwide, to offer courses online for anyone to take, for free.
 They offer courses you can take at your own pace as well as classes that last anywhere from 4 to 12 weeks.
 Topics include everything from cooking to calculus to languages like Chinese, Spanish, French, and more.

 - Open Culture – Similar to Coursera, this website provides access to 1,000 online courses from the world’s leading universities including Stanford, Yale, MIT, Harvard, and more.
 You can download these audio and video courses straight to your computer.
 Topics include everything from history to language lessons to economics, architecture, and literature.

 - TED-Ed – Most famous for its “TED Talks,”TED-Ed’s award-winning original lessons represent collaborations between expert educators, screenwriters and animators.
 Each collaboration aims to capture and amplify a great lesson ideas suggested by the TED community.